carbon-language/carbon-lang/llvm/docs/Vectorizers.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Modern processors feature multiple execution units, and only programs that contain a high degree of parallelism can fully utilize the entire width of the machine.
 The Loop Vectorizer increases the instruction level parallelism (ILP) by performing partial-unrolling of loops.

 In the example below the entire array is accumulated into the variable 'sum'.
-This is inefficient because only a single 'adder' can be used by the processor.
+This is inefficient because only a single execution port can be used by the processor.
-By unrolling the code the Loop Vectorizer allows two or more execution ports to be used.
+By unrolling the code the Loop Vectorizer allows two or more execution ports to be used simultaneously.

 .. code-block:: c++